 This shift in the HR landscape is emphasized when we compare job posts for a CPO and a CHRO.
 For the CHRO, the main responsibilities listed include ensuring compliance with company policy, overseeing sourcing and candidate evaluation, and coordinating training and development programs.
 On the other hand, the responsibilities for the CPO focus on aligning people strategies with business objectives, developing company culture, and driving employee engagement.
 The CPO job also seeks candidates with a good analytical approach and business savvy, while the CHRO job lists project management skills as one of the most important determining factors for applicants.
 As we can see from the comparison of their salaries, the CPO’s new duties correspond to higher pay.

-For anyone involved human resources, these differences in both responsibilities and salary are significant to pay attention to.
+For anyone involved in human resources, these differences in responsibilities and salary are significant to pay attention to.
 Having a better understanding of how the world of HR is evolving could give you a leg up in the workplace and ultimately help you earn more.

 About the author: Phil Strazzulla is passionate about educating the HR ecosystem about everything talent acquisition.
 He began his career working in early-stage investing at Bessemer Venture Partners before getting his MBA at Harvard Business School, which lead him to the HR industry.